Recycled Plastic Fencing

 For a durable, low-maintenance, and sustainable choice, British Recycled Plastic lumber outperforms treated wood in every way.

-This is unnecessary and not recommended.
+This is unnecessary and not recommended as the material is chemically inert and the paint won’t penetrate the surface.
 British Recycled plastic lumber is designed to maintain its coloor and appearance without the need for painting, staining, or sealing.
 Its durable, UV-resistant surface resists fading, ensuring it looks great for years without additional maintenance

 Yes, recycled plastic lumber is comparable in strength to traditional wood, and in many cases, it outperforms wood in durability.
 Unlike wood, it won’t rot, warp, splinter, or absorb moisture, making it an excellent choice for outdoor and heavy-duty applications.
 While natural wood may be prone to damage over time, our artifical lumber maintains its structural integrity even under harsh conditions, offering a long-lasting, low-maintenance alternative.
+It should be noted that it doesn’t have the same tensile proprties though, so unsupported wide spans are likely to be shorter.
 For projects requiring a reliable, sustainable material, British Recycled Plastic lumber is a strong and eco-friendly solution.

 We would strongly recommend using stainless steel bolts and screws for any recycled plastic structure, whether boardwalks, platforms or anything else, otherwise the fixings will need replacing long before the planks, rails and posts